 - Link each cluster page to the Pillar Post (page) by making a hyperlink.

-- Where it makes sense to do so, link cluster pages to each other through contextual hyperlinks as well.
+- Where it makes sense to do so, link cluster pages to each other through contextual hyperlinks.

-- Use breadcrumbs in a parent page /child page model to easily create a topic cluster on WordPress.
+- Use breadcrumbs in a parent/child page model to easily create a topic cluster on WordPress.

 - Build as many backlinks as you can to your Pillar post.

-- Link back to your topic cluster on internal pages outside of the cluster where appropriate.
+- Link back to your topic cluster on internal pages outside the cluster where appropriate.